The Case of the Giant Taxpayer-Eating Squid by FansUnited.org

 The Major League Remedy - We believe that the remedy for the NBA G League can serve as a prototype for all of professional sports which suffers with the same symptoms as we have expressed in this report.
 (While Green Bay Packers fans have periodically been able to buy "common stock" of the team, such stock is not treated as a security, and actually conveys little to no legal rights of ownership of the team.)6 We will, therefore launch our "Piece of the Rock Pledge" for all city, state and federal office candidates in the US and Canada.
 We strongly encourage all candidates (to include incumbents) seeking public office as well as the NBA, NFL, MLB and NHL owners to embrace the concept of participation by municipalities in the equity interests of professional sports teams.

-Here is an early draft of our proposed "Piece of the Rock Pledge" to be signed by all candidates who "stand with the fans!".
+Here is an early draft of our proposed "I Stand with the Fans" pledge to be signed by all candidates who "stand with the fans!".

 Under separate cover we will be forwarding copies of this investigative report and recommendations to the Mayors of Denver, New Orleans and Portland, as well as to the NBA Commissioner’s Office and various media.
 We will also work with the fans in each of these respective major league communities to implement these recommendations.
 Thank you for allowing us to share our thoughts with you!